 In the coming days, we undertook some amazing walks through the cloud forest to hidden waterfalls and enjoyed swims in the pools beneath.
 We had a brilliant cooking lesson with Sergio, where we learnt to prepare pork tenderloin in a coffee-and-chilli rub, patacones (fried green plantain) with an assortment of toppings and sauces, and then the pièce de résistance – his ajiaco (a Colombian soup) – which blew us away.
 The man was a marvel in the kitchen.
 With varied gentle activities, such as cooking, yoga and an incredible photography lesson from Valentin, time passed quickly.

 In the end, our conclusion was that everything about Casa Galavanta was pretty marvellous – from the beautiful rooms and the delicious food to the great hosts and bewitching local forest.
-But if we had to pinpoint what makes this house so special, that view has to be the reason.
+But if I had to pinpoint what makes this house so special, that view has to be the reason.
 Drinks and nibbles at sunset is always one of the greatest experiences, but this one reached new levels.

 Do you see